Ike Opara

-Ikenna Martin "Ike" Opara (/oʊˈpɑrə/;born February 21, 1989) is an American former soccer player who is currently an assistant coach for Sporting Kansas City II in MLS Next Pro.
+Ikenna Martin "Ike" Opara (/oʊˈpɑrə/;born February 21, 1989) is an American former professional soccer player.

 Career

 College and amateur

 Opara played college soccer at Wake Forest University from 2007 to 2009 where he appeared in 65 games scoring nine goals and adding three assists.
 He was a member of Wake Forest's 2007 NCAA College Cup Championship team.
 He was named ACC Defensive Player of the year in 2008 and 2009.

 During his college years Opara also played two seasons for Cary Clarets in the USL Premier Development League.

 Professional

 San Jose Earthquakes

 Opara was drafted in the first round (3rd overall) of the 2010 MLS SuperDraft by San Jose Earthquakes.

-He made his professional debut on March 27, 2010, in San Jose's opening game of the 2010 MLS season against Real Salt Lake,and scored his first professional career goal - an away match winner - against Chicago Fire on April 10, 2010.
+He made his professional debut on March 27, 2010, in San Jose's opening game of the 2010 MLS season against Real Salt Lake, and scored his first professional career goal – an away match winner – against Chicago Fire on April 10, 2010.

 His time with the Earthquakes was plagued by repeated foot injuries.